bydursun/COMP229-Group-Project-JobPortal/README.md

 ## Live Demo
 - 🌐 Deployed URL: _Coming soon_

-## Screenshots
-- Add your hero/dashboard captures in `docs/screenshots/` and reference them here (PNG/JPG).

 ## What I Learned / Why It Matters
 - Built and integrated a RESTful API with a modern React UI (auth + protected routes).